 People like to be around people with a positive mindset.

-It is better to be someone who faces a problem and asks, “how can we solve it?” than to be someone who complains about the problem and jumps immediately to the reasons it cannot be solved.
+It is better to be someone who faces a problem and asks, “how can we solve it?” than to complain about the situation and jump immediately to why no one can solve it.
 People like to be around the former.
-They will view that person as upbeat, fun to spend time with, and most importantly, someone who can get things done.
+They will view that person as upbeat, fun to spend time with, and, most importantly, someone who can get things done.
 And they won’t be wrong on any of these.

 Those with a persistently positive mindset naturally and almost invariably attract the respect and appreciation of others.
-This leads to stronger relationships with others, as well as an increase in personal and professional opportunities finding their way to you.
+This dynamic leads to stronger relationships with others and an increase in personal and professional opportunities finding their way to you.

-Remember, when you approach each new situation with fierce optimism, you are far more likely to achieve the things you set out to.
+Remember, when you approach each new situation with fierce optimism, you are far more likely to achieve your goals.
 And new opportunities fly to those who are prepared to handle them.

 6. Healthier Relationships